 A-Level Mathematics provides students with well a grounded foundation in both the skills and techniques that are often utilised in the wider world.
 Students are required to have a minimum GCSE Grade 7 to be considered for acceptance on to Mathematics and a minimum GCSE Grade 8 to be considered for Further Mathematics.

-In order to gain a deeper insight into the courses on offer, please click here for the A Level Student Handbook which is relevant for Mathematics and Further Mathematics.
+In order to gain a deeper insight into the courses on offer, please click here for the A Level Student Handbook which provides greater detail about both Mathematics and Further Mathematics at A Level.